 Compressed air can also be used to blow out any small debris.

 Using the funnel, the small door latch can be open and shut to help clear out anything that may be blocking it from closing all the way.

 Once the inlet is cleaned of any debris, the message should clear.
-Sometimes the vehicle needs to be driven 5-10 miles before the message will clear.
+Sometimes the vehicle needs to be driven 5-10 miles before the message goes away.

 Check Fuel Fill Inlet Message Will Not Clear After Cleaning Inlet

 If the message does not clear after cleaning the inlet, there may be a problem with the Evap system.

 The Evap system prevents fuel vapors from escaping into the atmosphere.

 The gas tank is sealed, so no vapors are vented but are fed back into the engine to be burned away.

 This includes the purge valve or a leak in evap system.